Julienne Taylor: South Korea

 The song "Love Hurts" from her album Music Garden, became a regularly played song on South Korean radio and together with a promotional drive on TV, advertising billboards and magazines the Music Garden album sold well.
 When asked by the Daily Record newspaper in Scotland about her success in Korea Julie said "It's fantastic but I still find it incredibly bizarre.
 I don't even know what type of music people listen to in South Korea but it must be similar to the stuff I do."

 The release of her album A Time For Love in 2008 sold over 10,000 CD's in S.E.
 Asia with strong sales in Hong Kong, Taiwan, Singapore, Indonesia and Thailand.
 Julienne's debut live performance in S.E.
 Asia took place as the special guest to John Ford Coley at the Shouson Theatre, Hong Kong on 19 June 2009.

 The Heart Within

 The new album, The Heart Within, of new wave & classic love songs and original songs co-written with producers Gordon Campbell and Stuart Wood was released in Hong Kong on 29 July 2011.
 Her debut headline concert was also announced to take place on 24 September 2011 at the Lyric Theatre, The Hong Kong Academy for Performing Arts, Hong Kong.

 When We Are One

-In When We Are One, Julienne Taylor gave all of her love to the world through her touching voice with fresh and traditional Celtic favor.
-In this album, She recorded with Italian guitarist Daniele Ferretti and border pipes artist Fraser Fifield again in Italy, US and UK.
-It included three original songs which composed by Julienne Taylor and Daniele Ferretti "Toybox","Dancing for The Oceans", "Umbrellas in The Rain".
-The project was recorded, mixed, mastered in 96khz/24bit with the producer Marco Di Giangiacomo in Italy and released on CD and SACD format. she successfully created her unique feeling and style in this album.
+In When We Are One, Julienne Taylor recorded with Italian guitarist Daniele Ferretti and border pipes artist Fraser Fifield again in Italy, US and UK.
+It included three original songs which were composed by Julienne Taylor and Daniele Ferretti "Toybox","Dancing for The Oceans", "Umbrellas in The Rain".
+The project was recorded, mixed, mastered in 96khz/24bit with the producer Marco Di Giangiacomo in Italy and released on CD and SACD format.